tarekfellah/visor/README.md

 ## Documentation

-See [the gopkgdoc page](http://gopkgdoc.appspot.com/github.com/soundcloud/visor) for up-to-the-minute documentation and usage.
+See [the godoc page](http://godoc.org/github.com/soundcloud/visor) for up-to-the-minute documentation and usage.

 ## Contributing